Craven Park, Hull: History

+Ownership

-Craven Park and adjacent land surrounding the stadium had previously been owned and operated by both Hull City Council and Kingston Community Developments Ltd, who had held a 250-year lease of the stadium, since Hull Kingston Rovers was rescued from administration in 2000.
+Craven Park and the adjacent land surrounding the stadium had previously been owned and operated by both Hull City Council and Kingston Community Developments Ltd, who had held a 250-year lease of the stadium, since Hull Kingston Rovers was rescued from administration in 2000.
 Following a period of negotiations between the club and Hull City Council, Hull Kingston Rovers purchased full ownership of the stadium in March 2022, with the option to purchase 15 acres of surrounding land also included in the deal.

-With Craven Park under the ownership of Hull Kingston Rovers, the club plans to redevelop or improve parts of the ground.
-Plans have been proposed to build a sports campus, including new team training facilities, a 3G pitch, a gym and lecture hall, located on a site used for car parking near the South Terrace.
-The club also plans to demolish the Roger Millward West Stand and replace it with a new structure capable of hosting corporate facilities.
-Other planned additions include a permanent electronic scoreboard and pitch-side electronic advertising hoardings.
+With Craven Park under the ownership of Hull Kingston Rovers, the club has begun redeveloping or improving parts of the ground.
+The Roger Millward West Stand is planned to be demolished and replaced with a new structure capable of hosting corporate facilities, while the club has also proposed to Hull City Council to rename Poorhouse Lane, the single access road for Craven Park, to Phil Lowe Way.
+Further plans were submitted in June 2025 for the development of a sports village on land to the east of the stadium, which includes three new rugby league training pitches, indoor netball and basketball and outdoor padel courts, as well as a retail park along Preston Road with 400 car parking spaces.